msftsean/microsoft-devops-workshop/03_kubernetes_aks/09_revisiting_netcore_react/01_setting_up_redis.md

 1. The deployment metadata is included, and controller information are also included.
 2. The containers section is populated from the `redis` section, and command is split into command and args.
 3. `ports` becomes more defined, since we prefer to name ports in Kubernetes, and we have more options available.
-4. We have not included any information about volumes, getting moutned to the container, yet.
+4. We have not included any information about volumes, getting mounted to the container, yet.

 ## Persistent Volumes